mddilley/mddilley.github.io/_posts/2019-04-28-react_redux_project_something_old_and_something_new.markdown

 ---

 For my final project using React and Redux, I decided to create a basic version of software that I have used in many laboratories that is crucial to maintaining and distributing the product of production laboratories, a laboratory information managment system (LIMS).
-The purpose of my project, Oculus LIMS, is to allow a user to batch laboratory samples and assign unique identifiers to both the batch and samples contained in the batches.
+The purpose of my project, **Oculus LIMS**, is to allow a user to batch laboratory samples and assign unique identifiers to both the batch and samples contained in the batches.

 My first challenge was identifying my containers.
-I isolated two models for my backend that would also serve as containers in the React/Redux frontend: batch and sample.
+I isolated two models for my backend that would also serve as containers in the React/Redux frontend: **batch** and **sample**.
 I planned the tree for React components as follows.

 ```
 <App />